Don't tell a sole

 Half a mile south of the very popular Whitesands Bay is the tiny sandy cove of Porthselau.
 It’s almost a private beach for the Pencarnan campsite because you can only get to it via the Coast Path but it’s worth the trek as it’s far more relaxed than wilder Whitesands.

 Not just a beach but a whole bay!
-A gently-sloping sandy beach with a pebble bank above the foreshore (most of Pembrokeshire’s beaches have pebble banks).
+Porthlysgi is a gently sloping sandy beach with a pebble bank above the foreshore (most of Pembrokeshire’s beaches have pebble banks).
 You’ll need to park at Porthclais and walk west for about a mile but it’s well worth the effort.

 Bullslaughter Bay, Castlemartin